davenaylor/postie/readme.txt

 `define('DISABLE_WP_CRON', true);` is not in your wp-config.php file.
 == Upgrade Notice ==

+= 1.4.41 =
+Post format is now supported.
+You can specify any of the WordPress supported post formats using the Post type syntax.
+Post status can now be specified using the status: tag.
+Post status setting was renamed to Default Post Status and moved to the Message tab.

 = 1.4.18 =
 Many method names have been changed.
 Any custom filters may need to be updated.